sh123/esp32_loraprs/README.md

 Tiny experimental amateur radio esp32 based LoRA (RA-01) APRSDroid bluetooth modem and iGate server.

 Can be used in two modes:
-- as a client, where you need to use APRSDroid application, connect to the modem using bluetooth, data will be re-transmitted through the LoRA radio, this is similar to APRSDroid micromodem, received data will be sent back to the APRSDroid using bluetooth
+- as a client, where you need to use APRSDroid application, connect to the modem using bluetooth, data will be re-transmitted through the LoRA radio, this is similar to APRSDroid micromodem - https://unsigned.io/micromodem/, received data will be sent back to the APRSDroid using bluetooth
 - as a server, which connects to your WiFI and sends received LoRA APRS positions into APRS-IS network, it also reports client signal level, by appending it into the APRS comment

 # Software Dependencies